-The rest is history, and we did climb Mt.
-Regan the next day.
+The rest is history, and we did climb Mount Regan the next day.

-After our spur of the moment start in July 1970, we never had regularly scheduled meetings.
-In 1970 but we enjoyed a 4th of July group outing in the Pioneer Range and another outing in 1971, with about 20 friends attending.
-For the most part DFC&FC members climbed together in small groups.
+After our spur of the moment start in July 1970, we never had regularly scheduled meetings, but we enjoyed a 4th of July group outing in the Pioneer Range and another outing in 1971, with about 20 friends attending.
+For the most part, DFC&FC members climbed together in small groups.

-In the early 1970’s, Idaho mountaineering was a different world than now.
-It was a world without good USGS maps, climbing-guidebooks, cell phones, GPS devices, an internet to access for climbing information, and Satellite Rescue beacons.
-Thus, we suffered considerable obstacles to safe and sane mountaineering, but let me assure you, rock climbing and mountaineering in Idaho was a hellava lot more adventurous and a lot more fun then, than it is now.
+In the early 1970s, Idaho mountaineering was a different world than now.
+It was a world without good USGS maps, climbing guidebooks, cell phones, GPS devices, an internet to access for climbing information and satellite rescue beacons.
+Thus, we suffered considerable obstacles to safe and sane mountaineering, but let me assure you, rock climbing and mountaineering in Idaho was a helluva lot more adventurous and a lot more fun then than it is now.
 Amazingly, although some of our climbing students suffered long scary slides on steep snow slopes, there are no serious climbing injuries or deaths in the history of the DFC&FC.